sympy/sympy/doc/src/modules/polys/domains.rst

   Traceback (most recent call last):
   ...
   sympy.polys.polyerrors.CoercionFailed: expected an integer, got sqrt(2)

+We have already seen that in some cases we can use the domain object itself as a constructor e.g. ``QQ(2)``.
+This will generally work provided the

 It is important not to mix domain elements with other Python types such as ``int``, ``float``, as well as standard sympy :py:class:`~.Basic` expressions.